jaywcjlove/iconed/README.md

 ![Iconed 4](./assets/screenshots-4.png)

-Easily create and personalize icons from images, supporting macOS and iOS icon generation, folder icon creation and setting, and providing icon format conversion features.
+Effortlessly create and personalize icons from images, supporting macOS and iOS icon generation, folder icon creation and setting, and icon format conversion features.

-- **Folder Icons**: Quickly customize and set your folder icons with simple operations, making your folders more personalized and unique.
+- **Folder Icons**: Quickly customize and set your folder icons through simple operations, making your folders more personalized and unique.
-- **App Icons**: Compatible with all operating systems, supporting the import of any image and converting it into a complete, usable app icon.
-Specifically tailored for Apple platforms (iOS and macOS), supporting various required icon formats to meet different application scenarios.
+- **Application Icons**: Support importing any image and converting it into complete, usable application icons with Dock preview.
+Specially adapted for Apple platforms (iOS and macOS), supporting various required icon formats to meet different application scenarios.
-- **Icon Format Conversion**: Easily convert icons to other formats, supporting common icon formats such as PNG, JPEG, TIFF, etc., making it convenient to switch between different platforms.
+- **Icon Format Conversion**: Easily convert icons to other formats, supporting common icon formats such as PNG, JPEG, TIFF, etc., allowing you to switch between different platforms effortlessly.

-This tool helps you create any type of icon for your application, automatically converting it to the required 1x, 2x (retina), and 3x formats, and generating a complete image set to ensure perfect display on all devices and resolutions.
+This tool helps you create any icons for applications, automatically converting them into required 1x, 2x (Retina), and 3x formats, and generating a complete image set to ensure perfect display on all devices and resolutions.

 ## URL Scheme